Dentistry for Seniors

 - If you have noticed any loose or sensitive teeth

 - If you have noticed any difficulty tasting, chewing or swallowing

 - If you have any pain, discomfort, sores, or bleeding in your mouth

 - If you have noticed any lumps, bumps or swelling in your mouth

 During an oral exam, Dr. Johns will check the following:

-- your face and neck (for skin discoloration, mole sores, cole sores)
+- Your face and neck (for skin discoloration, mole sores, cold sores)

 If you wear dentures or other appliances, Dr. Johns will ask a few questions about when you wear your dentures and when you take them out (if removable).
 He will check for any irritation or problems.